apache/druid/docs/content/development/extensions-core/kafka-extraction-namespace.md

 See [lookups](../../querying/lookups.html) for how to configure and use lookups.

+# Limitations

+Currently the Kafka lookup extractor feeds the entire kafka stream into a local cache.
+If you are using OnHeap caching, this can easily clobber your java heap if the kafka stream spews a lot of unique keys.
+OffHeap caching should alleviate these concerns, but there is still a limit to the quantity of data that can be stored.
+There is currently no eviction policy.

 ## Testing the Kafka rename functionality

 To test this setup, you can send key/value pairs to a kafka stream via the following producer console: